 You can also check out this simple Startup Cost Calculator from CardConnect.
 It lays out some of the most common expenses that you might not have thought of.
 From there, you can customize a rough budget for your own industry.

-Budgets for different types of business
+Small business budgets for different types of company

 While every good budget has the same framework, you’ll need to think about the unique budgeting quirks of your industry and business type.